andrewbuckingham/andrewbuckingham.github.io/source/_drafts/Horizon.md

 When Horizon was rolled out to Sub Postmasters they began noticing financial errors.
 Money was going missing.

+Important context: Horizon had already "failure[d] to meet the first milestone [which] cannot but cause concern in a project with such a chequered history".
+This is a quote from the Parliamentary Select Committee report[^1] in 1999.
+The same report tells us the UK benefits agency had pulled out of the project by 1999, leaving Post Office as sole client (and financier) of Horizon.

-Rather than investigating the IT system, Post Office robustly turned the problem back on the Sub Postmasters, requiring them to firstly make-good the shortfalls without opportunity for dispute [Hamilton Others v Post Office, 2021].
+Horizon as a project was already on the back foot, reputationally and financially, with Post Office now the *de-facto* responsible party.
+Rather than investigating their new IT system for financial errors, Post Office robustly turned the problem back on the Sub Postmasters; requiring them to make-good the shortfalls without opportunity for dispute (Hamilton v Post Office, judgement, 2021)[^2].

-When shortfalls were later escalated to Post Office auditors, SPMs were routinely prosecuted.
-They were wrongfully pressured [Fraser J, Judgment No 3] into admitting charges of mismanagement and repaying the "missing" money, under the threat that they would otherwise risk prison if they denied wrongdoing.
+If SPMs didn't repay the shortfalls, Post Office auditors brought prosecutions against them.
+They were wrongfully pressured (Fraser J, Judgment No 3)[^3] into admitting charges of mismanagement, under the threat that they would otherwise risk prison if they denied wrongdoing.

 Many lost their homes due to the incurred debt.
 Others went to prison.
 Some died.

 # What can you do about this?

 Help share this knowledge in some small way.
-Help us play our part in improving the collective knowledge of society, to prevent a similar disaster happening again.
+Play your part in improving the collective knowledge of society, to prevent a similar disaster happening again.

 Collective knowledge works.
 It's how society is beginning to scrutinise institutions on climate action.
 Societal knowledge leads to well-informed scrutiny.

 Read on, and I'll describe 5 failures.
-If there's technical detail, I'll separate it out so you can skip over those bits if they're not of interest.
+I'll separate out the technical detail so you can skip over those bits if they're not of interest.
 The rest is a human story.

 # Failure #1: Transparency and disclosure

-When SPMs called the Horizon support helpline to report errors, the Fujitsu staff recorded them into a "Known Error Log".
+When SPMs called the Horizon support helpline to report errors, Fujitsu staff recorded them into a "Known Error Log".
 This would have been useful as evidence in Court.
 But these errors were not widely disclosed by Post Office during any of its legal proceedings against SPMs.
 They maintained that Horizon was robust, without providing evidence.

 The next failure was during counter claims by SPMs against Post Office.
-The Government and Members of Parliament instigated independent inquiries; but Post Office aggressively redacted evidence.
+The Government and Members of Parliament instigated independent inquiries; but Post Office aggressively withheld evidence[^9] in an attempt to protect from reputational damage[reference trusted brand].
 Prosecutions continued.

-In all these legal cases, transparency would have enabled the focus to be put back onto Horizon's bugs, and innocent people kept out of prison.
+In all these legal cases transparency would have enabled the focus to be put back onto Horizon's bugs, and innocent people kept out of prison.

 # Failure #2: Acquisition due-diligence